Key Takeaways

 Once you know the annual interest rate of a loan, learning how to calculate monthly interest is fairly simple.
 Knowing your monthly costs will allow you to know exactly how much your loan costs each month.

 To calculate your monthly interest rate, divide your annual rate by 12.
-For example, in the example above, the annual interest rate was 30%.
-Divide 30 by the loan term of 12.
-30/12 = 2.5%.
+In the example above, the annual interest rate was 30%.
+Divide 30% by the loan term in months (in this case, 12 months.
+Doing so will give you: (30% / 12) = 2.5%.
 This means that your monthly interest rate in this example is 2.5%.

 If you want to calculate the dollar amount of the interest you'll be paying for a loan, you will first have to learn if the lender is using simple interest or amortized interest.